Which platform to use, WordPress or Squarespace

 Point one – Flexibility

-Both, WordPress and Squarespace have the ability to do many things, but if it comes to down to ultimate flexibility in all things, if your priority is flexibility, I would go with WordPress.
+Both WordPress and Squarespace have the ability to do many things, but if it comes to down to ultimate flexibility in all things, if your priority is flexibility, I would go with WordPress.

-This is if you think about it – massive.
+This is, if you think about it, massive.

 So, if you want to do something with your site, flexibility is definitely there.
 If you can imagine that everything that you need and want to be made about your website is already done.
 So tools, plugins and themes that do everything you need are already there, no need to get a custom site made.
-If you want something specific to be made, WordPress is definitely a great choice; it’s got a massive flexibility in terms of design and functionality.
+If you want something specific to be made, WordPress is definitely a great choice; its got a massive flexibility in terms of design and functionality.

 Squarespace has a lot of flexibility as well, but in essence it’s designed to be easy to setup and easy to run.
-So flexibility comes, if you’re getting a lot of customization done there.
+So flexibility comes if you’re getting a lot of customization done there.
 So if you’re comparing WordPress and Squarespace for flexibility, WordPress wins.

-In terms of getting started with either tool, you should know that WordPress got a much steeper learning curve, while with Squarespace, you can just get in there and start making pages.
+In terms of getting started with either tool, you should know that WordPress has a much steeper learning curve, while with Squarespace, you can just get in there and start making pages.
 It’s all drag & drop and very easy.
 You can’t go wrong because it won’t let you go wrong.
-That goes back to flexibility – There are other things that you can’t do, because it doesn’t want you to overwhelm you loads of stuff.
+That goes back to flexibility – There are other things that you can’t do, because it doesn’t want to overwhelm you with loads of stuff.

 So, in terms of learning it as a tool, Squerespace wins, because it’s very easy to get your head around where things are.
 They also offer you support, so If you are paying for Sqaurespace, you can use this support at any time, which is not the case with WordPress.
-It’s because, WordPress is an open source.
+It’s because WordPress is an open source.
 There’s no support team there, there are thousands of forums though.

 Conclusion: In terms of learning curve, WordPress is much more steep learning, while Squarespace you can get started and get stuck in.